sun-yixiao/sun-yixiao.github.io/teaching.md

 - Feedbacks from my students:
   - _"Yixiao is clearly very passionate about the course and dedicated to helping her students improve at public speaking.
 I am already very satisfied with the way she helps out and leads the class – I do not have any suggestions.
 I find this course extremely helpful and am very glad I have Yixiao as my TA."_
-  - _"Yixiao does great!
-She explains things well and is very kind.
-You can tell she truly wants what's best for her students."_
+  - _"I think she is a very fair teacher.
+She wants everyone to succeed and does her best to support her students."_
   - _"I love Yixiao!
 She is very kind and understanding, and she is someone I look up to as a communication scholar.
 I don't think there are ways she could provide more support to me because she is already so supportive!"_

 2024 Spring: **_Text Data Analysis_** (Graduate lecture at Nanjing University; Instructor: [Dr. Zhicong Chen](https://zhicongchen.github.io/))